Lorenz Larkin

-Lorenz Larkin (born September 3, 1986) is an American professional mixed martial artist currently competing in the Welterweight division of Bellator MMA.
+Lorenz Larkin (born September 3, 1986) is an American professional mixed martial artist who formerly competed in the Welterweight division of Bellator MMA.
 A professional competitor since 2009, Larkin formerly competed for Strikeforce and the Ultimate Fighting Championship (UFC).
-As of March 14, 2023, he is #8 in the Bellator Welterweight Rankings and #8 in the Bellator Middleweight Rankings.

 Background

 Larkin was born and raised in Riverside, California as one of nine siblings.
 Larkin began training in boxing at a young age and also played football, but soon gave it up because he did not excel at it or other team sports.
 He attended Riverside Polytechnic High School.
 Afterwards, he continued boxing but was not able to compete as much as he would like to, due to his father's objections.
-Larkin also felt that he was too short to be a professional boxer in the heavyweight division, so he took up Kickboxing and Brazilian jiu-jitsu which led him to mixed martial arts.
+Larkin also felt that he was too short to be a professional boxer in the heavyweight division, so he took up kickboxing and Brazilian jiu-jitsu which led him to mixed martial arts.
 Prior to his career in mixed martial arts, Larkin also trained in Kung Fu.
 In an interview, Larkin stated he enjoyed the martial arts movies that were popular around the time he was growing up and wanted to be a Kung Fu fighter.

 Mixed martial arts career

 Early career

-Larkin holds records of 5-0 and 10-0 in amateur boxing and amateur mixed martial arts, respectively, with one of those wins coming against Heavyweight prospect Walt Harris.
-Making his professional MMA debut in August 2009, he compiled an undefeated record of 12-0.
+Larkin holds records of 5–0 and 10–0 in amateur boxing and amateur mixed martial arts, respectively, with one of those wins coming against UFC Heavyweight Walt Harris.
+Making his professional MMA debut in August 2009, he compiled an undefeated record of 12–0.